SNHU-CS/CS-330/module04/mod4_tutorials.md

 }
 ```

-We call this function from our own `UMousePositionCallback`
+We call this function from our own `UMousePositionCallback`.

 ```
 void UMousePositionCallback(GLFWwindow* window, double xpos, double ypos)